stanford-futuredata/POP/EXPERIMENTS.md

 GtsCe.graphml,149,386,1692363919,bimodal,16.0,22052,8884.5899661062,pop,random,0,16,4,True,inv-cap,total_flow,8851.996783498733,0.04248499870300293
 GtsCe.graphml,149,386,1044086935,bimodal,8.0,22052,4442.944152193123,pop,random,0,16,4,True,inv-cap,total_flow,4442.944152193149,0.012195110321044922
 ```
-Each line corresponds to a different experiment (network topology, seed, traffic
+Each line corresponds to a different experiment (network topology, random seed, scale factor, traffic
 model).
 The last two columns are the most relevant: the `obj_val` column reports
 the total flow, and `runtime` reports the runtime of the method (including the
 time to solve the sub-problems when using POP).